SeldonIO/seldon-core/docs-gb/kubernetes/confluent/schema-registry.md

 ### Step 1: Create Schema Registry Secret

-Replace the placeholder values with your actual credentials:
+Replace the placeholder values with your actual credentials and select a namespace where your seldon runtime is installed:

 ```bash
 kubectl create secret generic confluent-schema -n seldon-mesh --from-literal=.confluent-schema.yaml='